debaun-pac/debaunstaff/README.md

 ### Voice Studio recital

-*Fri 19 Nov ~ evening recital*
+*Fri 19 Nov ~ 6pm set up / 7pm recital*

 Students in the DeBaun PAC Voice Studio, under Bethany Reeves' direction, present their work each semester.
-This event is usually held in the Ondrick Music Room, and further details will be shared as we finalize them.
+This event is held in the Ondrick Music Room, which we spiff up a bit for the night.
+Ushers are needed from about 6-8pm, but we'll set up the video recording mid-afternoon, for anyone interested in keeping an eye on the camera for the performance.

+- usher: ?
+- usher / video camera op: ?

+### Orchestra performance (recording)

+*Fri 19 Nov ~ afternoon set up / 6pm-ish recording*

+In a last-minute adjustment, the Stevens Orchestra has asked to perform at the theater, without a live audience, in order to spread out further into the space, which will allow the entire gang to safely perform together.
+We'll make both audio and video recordings of the gig.
+Based on the musician's availability, their usual Friday evening dress rehearsal slot is a better recording date.

 - staff: ?
 - staff: ?

-### Orchestra performance

-*Fri 19 Nov ~ evening dress rehearsal*
-*Sat 20 Nov ~ afternoon rehearsal / evening performance*

-We're still sorting out exactly how this will look, depending on Stevens safety guidance, but we will be presenting something of thw sort here.
-More details will arrive shortly.
+- staff: ?

 ### Phi Sig Lip Sync